willykc/templ/README.md

 Apply `[TemplInput]` attribute to desired input field.
 Selected input field must be public and extend `UnityEngine.Object` type.

+Override the `InputField` getter to provide a custom value to Scriban.

+Override the `IsValidInputField` getter to customize how to determine if input field is valid.

-The `IsInputChanged` method must determine if input asset has changed or is about to be deleted.
+Override the `IsInputChanged` method to customize how to determine if input asset has changed or is about to be deleted.

 ### Custom template functions